awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-products-billing-integration.md

 As you create and publish your container products and use the `MeterUsage` or `RegisterUsage` API operations for entitlement and metering, keep the following guidelines in mind:
 + Don't configure AWS credentials within your software or the Docker container image\.
 AWS credentials for the buyer are automatically obtained at runtime when your container image is running within an Amazon ECS task or Amazon EKS pod\.
 +  To call the `MeterUsage` or `RegisterUsage` API operations from Amazon EKS, you must [use a supported AWS SDK](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html)\.
 To test `MeterUsage` or `RegisterUsage` integration of Amazon EKS, you must run an Amazon EKS cluster running Kubernetes 1\.13\.x or greater\.
-Kubernetes 1\.13 is required for AWS Identity and Access Management \(IAM\) roles for pod support, which is a dependency for the running pod to obtain the AWS credentials required to invoke these actions on Amazon EKS\.
+Kubernetes 1\.13 is required for AWS Identity and Access Management \(IAM\) roles for pod support\.
+IAM roles are required for the running pod to obtain the AWS credentials required to invoke these actions on Amazon EKS\.
 + You can do local development, but you will get a `PlatformNotSupportedException` exception\.
 This exception won't occur when you launch the container on AWS container services \(Amazon ECS, Amazon EKS, and Fargate\)\.

 ### Supported AWS Regions<a name="supported-regions-metering"></a>